 I spoke with my doctor in her office prior to the c-section about what I was hoping for and I was very firm about needing to know all the details regarding the incision.
 There are a few different types of incisions, so it is important to clarify what your doctors prefers.
-I had a super low transverse aka horizontal incision.
+I had a super low transverse (horizontal incision).
 This is what I asked for probably 100 times, give me as “LOW and SMALL” incision.
-Also remember to get the 411 on your stitches….
+Also remember to get the 411 on your stitches.
 I think that was the oddest part of my incision, I could feel the dissolvable stitches under my skin and it was kind of “knotty”.
-I was soooo worried that I was gonna have a lumpy incision.
+Post baby I was worried that I was gonna have a lumpy incision.
 My doctor told me that those stitches will dissolve and when she gave me the go ahead I would use light heat and soft massaging of my incision.
-And after a month or two the incision is perfect and smooth!
+Once I started those two things it took about a month or two and the incision was perfect & smooth!

 Can I do skin to skin with my baby in the OR?

 This was the hardest part about having a c-section, letting go of that image of snuggling and holding my baby right away.
 As you can see from the photo they let Blakely stay cheek to cheek with me for 10-15 mins after the birth, while the doctor was still working on me.
-I still was able to hold her and to be honest it was the most special moment of my life, I am tearing up just writing this.
+I still was able to hold her and to be honest it was the most special moment of my life.
+I am tearing up just writing it.
 So work with your doctor and the nurses at the hospital to come up with a plan to have some form of skin-to-skin contact.
-It is said that skin- skin between moms and babies directly following birth has a ton of benefits, including an increased likelihood of breastfeeding success.
+It is said that skin- skin between moms and babies directly following birth has a ton of benefits which include an increased likelihood of breastfeeding success.

 These are just a few of my tips I learned from my c-section journey.
 I encourage ALL mamas even if they aren’t planning on having a c-section to still be educated on the process, talk to your doctor about everything.
 You never know what will happen and it is better to educated yourself so you can be prepared for both a vaginal or a c- section.